MICA-MNI/ENIGMA/docs/source/pages/visualization_doc/index.rst

 Surface visualization
 ======================================

-This page contains links to descriptions and examples to visualize surface data!
+This page contains descriptions and examples to visualize surface data!

 Cortical surface visualization